 How We Prepare Serious Amputation Cases for Settlement or Trial

 At Jacoby & Meyers, we approach every amputation case with the understanding that your future depends on the outcome.
-These are not claims that can be rushed or handled casually.
-From day one, we prepare each case as if it will be presented to a jury, because insurance companies take cases seriously only when they know your lawyers are ready for trial.
+These cases require careful preparation.
+From day one, we prepare each case as if it may be presented to a jury.

-This trial-ready approach sends a clear message: your losses will not be minimized, and your case will not be undervalued.
+This trial-ready approach sends a clear message that your documented losses will be supported by evidence.

 Our Trial-Focused Case Preparation Process